microsoft/FluidFramework/BREAKING.md

 LazyLoadedDataObjectFactory.create no longer returns an IFluidObject, it now only returns a [FluidObject](#Deprecate-IFluidObject-and-introduce-FluidObject).

 As a short term fix the return type of this method can be safely casted to an IFluidObject.
 However, IFluidObject is deprecated and will be removed in an upcoming release so this can only be a temporary workaround before moving to [FluidObject](#Deprecate-IFluidObject-and-introduce-FluidObject).

-### Remove Write Method from IDocumentStorageService
-`IDocumentStorageService.write(...)` is no longer used and causes another reference to `ITree` which we want to eliminate.

 # 0.58